“माटी बांधे पैंजनी, बंगड़ी पहने बादली, डेडो डेडो बावड़ो, घोड़ मथोड़ बावड़ी…”

 This is the famous song of Rajasthan Tourism which invokes the wanderlust to explore Rajasthan.
 It is India’s best tourist attraction in every aspect.
 If you want to explore the ‘land of the royals,’ start your expedition with Jodhpur.

-Jodhpur is synonymous with the Blue City of India and has many heritage hotels that redefine luxury.
-The Mehrangarh Fort of Jodhpur is the ultimate vantage point where you can enjoy the panoramic views of the sprawling blue and white-washed houses scattered below.
-Visit one of the rooftop restaurants around the fort to have a spectacular night view of this fort and also see the famous clock tower on the other side.
+Firstly, Jodhpur is synonymous with the Blue City of India and has many heritage hotels that redefine luxury.
+Secondly, the Mehrangarh Fort of Jodhpur is the ultimate vantage point that allows tourists to soak the panoramic views of the sprawling blue and white-washed houses.
+Also, Jodhpur has many rooftop restaurants around the fort where tourists cherish spectacular night view Mehrangarh Fort and also see the famous clock tower on the other side.

 - Mehrangarh Fort and Museum